Cultural norms, traditions and values. Cultural traditions, values, norms

 Cultural values

-People often sacrifice their lives (not to mention the lives of others) for the sake of such seemingly abstract concepts as "truth", "freedom", "state interests", "people", "race", "party", etc. d.
-It may seem strange, but in fact it is impossible to find a culture where the value of human life absolutely dominates over other values.
+People often sacrifice their lives (not to mention the lives of others) for the sake of such seemingly abstract concepts as “truth”, “freedom”, “state interests”, “people”, “race”, “party”, etc. d.
+This may seem strange, but in fact it is impossible to find a culture where the value of human life absolutely dominates other values.

-For the bearers of a particular culture, its inherent values are objects of faith.
+For the bearers of a certain culture, its inherent values are objects of faith.
 It is impossible to rationally justify the superiority of some values over others, the falsity of some values and the truth of others.

 vital(life, health, safety, welfare, etc.);

-social (social status, industriousness, wealth, work, etc.);
+social (social status, hard work, wealth, work, etc.);

-political(freedom of speech, civil liberties, law, order);
+political(freedom of speech, civil liberties, rule of law, order);

-moral(good, good, love, friendship, honor, honesty, fidelity, etc.);
+moral(goodness, benefit, love, friendship, honor, honesty, loyalty, etc.);

 religious(God, divine law, salvation, faith);